 In academia, Begleiter is one of the founding faculty members of the International Filmschule in Cologne, was the founding director of the Integrated Learning Program at Otis College of Art and recently was the director of Production Design and Pre-Visualization for the Graduate Film Department at Art Center College of Design.
 More details can been seen at www.marciebegleiter.com and Eva Hesse Documentary

 Joan Darling has been nominated four times for an Emmy, three times as a director and once as an actress.
-She won an Emmy for the ABC special "Mom's on Strike."
+She won an Emmy® for directing the ABC special, MOM'S ON STRIKE.
 She has also been nominated for two DGA awards, winning one for directing THE MARY TYLER SHOW episode, "Chuckles Bites the Dust".

-She is a world-renowned teacher.
-She has taught at Carnegie Mellon, where she served on the President of the University's advisory board for the department of drama, University of North Carolina, University of West Virginia, USC, and Cal Arts.
-She teaches and is a creative advisor at Robert Redford's Sundance film lab, and has created the "Directing the Actor Workshop" for the Sundance Institute.
-She has been a creative advisor for the Sundance film lab for thirteen years.
+Darling is a world-renowned teacher.
+She has taught at Carnegie Mellon, where she served on the President of the University's advisory board for the Department of Drama, University of North Carolina, University of West Virginia, USC and Cal Arts.
+She teaches and is a creative advisor at Robert Redford's Sundance Directors Lab, and created the "Directing the Actor Workshop" for the Sundance Institute.
 She also teaches at Moonstone, the European branch of the Sundance Film Lab.

 Jay Floyd earned his BFA in screenwriting and directing from NYU's Tisch School of the Arts.
 His first feature, FORGIVING THE FRANKLINS, premiered at the Sundance Film Festival in 2006.
 He is the sole proprietor of Now Clear This, a legal clearance company that has served film and television productions since 1998.

-Deborah Nadoolman Landis, costume designer and historian, received an MFA in Costume Design from UCLA and a PhD in the History of Design from the Royal College of Art, London.
-Her distinguished career includes the horror/comedy Burke & Hare (2010), the classic Animal House (1978), An American Werewolf in London (1981), Raiders of the Lost Ark (1981), Coming to America (1988, for which she was nominated for an Academy Award®, and RAIDERS OF THE LOST ARK.
-She also created the costumes for the groundbreaking music video Michael Jackson's Thriller (1983).
+Deborah Landis, costume designer and historian, received an MFA in costume design from UCLA and a PhD in the history of design from the Royal College of Art in London.
+Her distinguished career includes AN AMERICAN WEREFOLF IN LONDON, ANIMAL HOUSE, BURKE & HARE, COMING TO AMERICA, for which she was nominated for an Academy Award®, and RAIDERS OF THE LOST ARK.
+She also created the costumes for Michael Jackson's groundbreaking music video for "Thriller."

 Professor Landis holds the David C. Copley Chair and is the Founding Director of the David C. Copley Center for Costume Design at UCLA's School of Theater, Film and Television.